-Designed to direct students' attention to the college academic cultu facilitate development of academic success skills and connect the to campus resources that will aid in their success.
-Students in th course will discuss issues important to college students, facilita becoming actively involved in college life, act as a support grou encourage appreciation of cultural diversity, and provide insight in how to assure success at college.
+Designed to direct students' attention to the college academic culture, facilitate development of academic success skills and connect them to campus resources that will aid in their success.
+Students in this course will discuss issues important to college students, facilitate becoming actively involved in college life, act as a support group, encourage appreciation of cultural diversity, and provide insight into how to assure success at college.